Benjikuo/Mondrian-music-game/README.md

 <br>

 ## 🛠️ Why I Built This
-- This project is a fractal animation created for my Mathematics in Art Design course.
+- This project is created for my Mathematics in Art Design course.
-- I chose the L-shape for its simple recursive beauty that fascinated me since childhood.
+- I chose this topic is becasue I think this is the best way to integrate art and music in my work
-- Watching the fractal grow is calming and reveals the elegance within mathematics.
+- Alough I don't really play many games, I like to build it.

 <br>